Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Abstract

 \section{Abstract}

-In tomographic weak lensing surveys, the presence of nulling properties reveals symmetries inherent in the data, which rely solely on the geometrical properties of the Universe.
-Ensuring its validity thus provides us with constraints on the cosmological parameters that describe the background evolution, particularly the redshift dependence of the cosmological angular distance.
-This forms the basis of the tomographic cosmic shear nulling test that we introduce here.
-We outline how such a test can be executed, what it can constrain, and its specific efficiency in constraining cosmological parameters.
-Additionally, we explore its sensitivity to astrophysical effects such as magnification bias and reduced shear corrections, as well as observational systematics like errors in the mean redshift of the source bins.
-Our findings indicate that in a scenario akin to that of Euclid, this nulling test can bring significant and complementary constraints on basic cosmological parameters such as $\{\Omega_m,{\rm w}_0\}$, provided that the mean redshift of the bins are known at a level of $10^{-3}$.
-We conclude that the combination of nulling as a cosmological probe or a consistence test with usual weak lensing and galaxy clustering probes could allow to better keep systematics under control and bring more precise results in the future.
+Tomographic weak lensing surveys contain intrinsic symmetries that depend solely on the geometric structure of the Universe.
+These symmetries can be revealed through null tests and verifying their validity provides constraints on cosmological parameters that govern the background evolution—particularly the redshift dependence of the angular diameter distance.
+This forms the foundation of the tomographic cosmic shear nulling test introduced in this work.
+We describe how this test can be implemented, what aspects of cosmology it can constrain, and its specific efficiency in doing so.
+We also assess its sensitivity to astrophysical effects—such as magnification bias and reduced shear corrections—as well as to observational systematics, including errors in the mean redshift of source bins.
+Our results show that, in a survey configuration comparable to that of Euclid, this null test can yield complementary constraints on key cosmological parameters such as ${\Omega_{\rm m}, {\rm w}_0}$.
+However, due to its subdominant constraining power compared to standard 3$\times$2pt analysis and through the identification of a required precision of order $10^{-3}$ on the mean redshift of the bins, we conclude that nulling would better be used as a photometric redshift calibration probe or consistency check.
+In combination with standard weak lensing and galaxy clustering analysis, it would then offer a promising route to better control systematics and improve the precision of future cosmological measurements.

-\keywords{cosmology: theory -- large-scale structure of Universe -- gravitational lensing: weak -- methods: analytical, numerical}
+\keywords{cosmology: theory — large-scale structure of Universe — gravitational lensing: weak — methods: analytical, numerical}